-This program is for students aged 12-15 with a passion for art, a curiosity for learning in a museum environment, and a craving for new experiences with artists and peers.
+This free program is for students aged 12-15 with a passion for art, a curiosity for learning in a museum environment, and a craving for new experiences with artists and peers.
 Mentored by SBMA Senior Teaching Artist Tina Villadolid, participants dive into the themes of a current exhibition and/or a featured artist during a session of six weekly classes.
 Inspired by these themes, the group creates art in a variety of mediums, showcase their resulting artwork, and lead activities connected to their discoveries at a culminating event.
-Each session includes interaction with a visiting Artist-in-Residence.
+Some sessions include interaction with a visiting Artist-in-Residence or local artists.

-There are three separate sessions: fall, winter, and spring, 2017-2018.
-Classes take place 3:30-5:30 pm on Thursdays at the Santa Barbara Museum of Art (Fall and Winter Sessions) and at the Ridley-Tree Education Center (Spring Session), and may occasionally include additional expeditions.
-There is a 10 student capacity, and enrollment is on a first come, first serve basis.
+There are three separate sessions: fall, winter, and spring.
+Classes take place 3:30-5:30 pm on Thursdays at the Santa Barbara Museum of Art (fall and spring sessions) and at the Ridley-Tree Education Center (winter session), and may occasionally include additional expeditions.
+There is a 10 student capacity, and enrollment is on a first-come, first-served basis.
 Students may sign up for one, two, or all three sessions.

 For more information or to apply, please contact: